pseudoralph/nyt-clone/README.md

 JS, Angular

 ## Objectives
+- [ ] Refactor market and weather in briefings component to be an observable

+- [ ] Add button to dynamically pull data from NYT API and push into Firebase database and refresh page to show firebase-hosted articles

+- [ ] User authentication with ability to save an article

+- [ ] Dynamic content pulled from API in breifings section

  - [x] Project includes a detailed README with information on all completed features as well as features to be added.

  - [x] Project includes a detailed commit history that clearly shows at least eight hours of work between 8 and 5 on Friday.
 You are also welcome to put additional work into your project outside of that time frame.